 Bonnie has studied with several instructors such as Lorenzo Chavez, Robert Moore, Ned Mueller and others in developing her work.
 She works mostly en plein air taking every opportunity to paint from life.
 “My work turned the proverbial corner once I started painting seriously from life.
 You learn to see better, to capture light accurately and express yourself differently when working from photo.
 I do studio work as well, often with the aid of plein air studies.”

 The artist is a current resident of southwestern Idaho and spends significant time in MT and UT painting throughout the year.
 She participates in numerous plein air events in the western US, judges competitions and offers workshops in pastel techniques, both studio and plein air.
 Her work is represented by galleries in MT, ID, OR and WA.
 Collectors include corporate and private throughout the US, Canada and Australia.
 Bonnie’s work can be seen on her website Instagram – @bonniezahngriffith and her Facebook page Bonnie Griffith Landscape Artist.

-CHAIRMAN of PASTELS USA
+CHAIR of PASTELS USA

-CHAIRMAN of ONLINE MEMBERSHIP SHOW
+CHAIR of ONLINE MEMBERSHIP SHOW